 Key Differences and Efficacy

-The two main types of vitamin supplements are D2 (ergocalciferol) and D3 (cholecalciferol).
-D2 comes from plant sources like UV-exposed mushrooms.
-D3 is the form your skin makes from sunlight and appears in animal foods.
+- D2 (ergocalciferol) from plant sources vs. D3 (cholecalciferol) — the form your skin makes from sunlight

-Quality matters since the supplement market isn't tightly regulated.
-Choose reputable brands that undergo third-party testing.
-Some experts recommend products that include vitamin K2 for enhanced bone health benefits.
+- Choose reputable brands with third-party testing; some experts recommend pairing with vitamin K2 for enhanced bone health benefits

 Safe Sun Exposure and UVB Considerations